 None of it's happened.

-The abject in your face failures of what they believe in is what's got them ticked off.
+The abject, in-your-face failures of what they believe in is what's got them ticked off.

 They just don't think of it that way.

-Usually because it's short of funding or some such insanity.
+It just isn't implemented properly, usually because it's short of funding or some such insanity.

 Great to have you on the program.